kubesphere-sigs/ks/README.md

   component, com

 Available Commands:
-  edit        edit the target component enable      Enable or disable the specific KubeSphere component log         Output the log of KubeSphere component reset       reset the component by name watch       Update images of ks-apiserver, ks-controller-manager, ks-console
+  edit        Edit the target component enable      Enable or disable the specific KubeSphere component exec        Execute a command in a container. kill        Kill the pods of the components log         Output the log of KubeSphere component reset       Reset the component by name watch       Update images of ks-apiserver, ks-controller-manager, ks-console
 ```